limkokyew/tiny-applets/README.md

 URLs are commonly encoded in [Percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding), which allows otherwise illegal characters to be used in URLs.
-An example would be ``+``, which is encoded as ``%2B``.
 With this URL decoder, you can enter in any URL with such encoded characters and have the app decode the URL for you.

 ### 🎇 Pokémon coverage checker
 **Languages used**: HTML, CSS, JavaScript